pwikapanel/illustrator-panel/README.md

 ![Svija: SVG-based websites built in Adobe Illustrator][logo]

+# NOTE TO MYSELF

+the version should be the TITLE in the MANIFEST for the INSTRUCTIONS panel

 # Svija Tools 1.0.1

 This repository contains *only* development of the **user interface** and **specific functionality** that cannot be tested with scripts-presets.